The Quick Method of Accounting for Calculating GST and QST Remittances

 For GST purposes, multiply the total taxable supplies (including GST) you made in Canada by the applicable rate, and for QST purposes, multiply the total taxable supplies (including QST) you made in Québec by the applicable rate.

 If applicable, calculate the 1% rate reduction on the qualifying portion of your taxable supplies and deduct these partial amounts from the tax to be remitted.

 You must remit the resulting amounts for each reporting period.

 In calculating your total supplies, do not include:

-- zero-rated supplies
+- zero-rated supplies;

-- supplies of real property and capital property
+- supplies of real property and capital property;

-You may use the Quick Method of Accounting regardless of whether you include the GST and QST in your sale prices or indicate the taxes separately from the price.
-Users of the Quick Method are still required to keep all supporting documents concerning their purchases and supplies.
+You can use the Quick Method regardless of whether you include the GST and QST in your sale prices or whether you list the taxes separately from the price.
+You are still required to keep all supporting documents concerning purchases and supplies.

 If you make taxable supplies in participating provinces, the rates may vary depending on the location of your business, the province where you made the supplies, the nature of the supplies and whether or not you charged GST or HST on your taxable supplies (excluding zero-rated supplies).
 For more information, refer to the Canada Revenue Agency's guide Quick Method of Accounting for GST/HST (RC4058).

 As a user of the Quick Method, you do not claim ITCs or ITRs for most business expenses (such as heating costs, rent and telephone expenses).
 You can, however, claim ITCs and ITRs for acquisitions of land and property (such as a building, a vehicle or office furniture) that give entitlement to capital cost allowance (CCA) for income tax purposes.
 You can claim these ITCs and ITRs in your GST and QST returns for the period during which the purchases were made.